 Biological classification is the process of grouping living organisms.
-The five kingdom classification was proposed by R.H.Whittaker.
-He named the kingdoms as Monera, Protista, Fungi, Plantae and Animalia.
-He classified them on the basis of cell structure, thallus organization, reproduction, mode of nutrition, etc.
+The five-kingdom classification was proposed by R.H.Whittaker.
+He classified them on the basis of cell structure, thallus organization, reproduction, mode of nutrition, etc. He named the kingdoms as:

 Q.1.
 What advantages does the five-kingdom classification have over the two-kingdom classification?